 subject / verb agreement mistakes rather than automatically dismiss them as “things students shouldn’t be saying at that level.”

 The thing that strikes me most about subject / verb agreement mistakes is how ubiquitous they seem to be.
 To many teachers’ despair, a sentence like “My brother study English”, which we would expect – and welcome – from an A1 student, typically persists way beyond that, into A2, B1 and possibly B2+, depending on the learner and on the circumstances.
 Why does that happen?
 A number of studies have shown that students acquire L2 morphemes in a fairly predictable fashion, regardless of language background, age and – here’s the bombshell – what they learn in class.
 It so happens that the third person S is internalized relatively late – after ing, auxiliary be, articles and irregular past forms.
-No amount of awareness raising, drilling and correcting seems to significantly alter this sequence.
-So where do we stand on this?
-It is our job, after all, to help students speak more accurately, isn’t it?
-Bear with me for a few more lines.
+No amount of awareness raising, drilling and corrective feedback seems to significantly alter this sequence.
+But things are more complicated than they might appear.

 1. There will be instances, of course, where your students will get subject / verb agreement right, too, although still inconsistently.
 Typically, most students up until B1ish will shift back and forth between accurate use and omission of the third person S, rather than produce a steady stream of either deviant or correct forms.
 What’s rarely discussed, unfortunately, is how accuracy also seems to depend on the verb at hand.
 Have you ever noticed, for example, how students seem to get certain verbs right more often than others?
 “He likes”, “She plays” and “Bob lives” are – at least in my experience – much more likely to be conjugated correctly than, say, “He sees”, “She goes” or “Lucy watches.”